rupeshs/fastsdcpu/Readme.md

 Faster version of stable diffusion running on CPU.

-Took 21 seconds to generate single 512x512 image on Core i7-12700
+Took 10 seconds to generate single 512x512 image on Core i7-12700(With OpenVINO).

 Based on [Latent Consistency Models](https://github.com/luosiallen/latent-consistency-model) .